taraw28/ling567-22wi-bcj/lab5.md

 8. First translation attempts:
   Attempt 1: Did not work because, since we use aarli "fish" instead of "car", we needed to change the pred from _fish_n_rel to _car_n_rel.
   Attempt 2: Getting "this does not appear to be a grammar image." error.
 Posted to Canvas

+## TSDB
+### Initial Run
+  - corpus (tsdb/home/bardi/lab4/lab4grammar/corpus)
+    1. 2 items parsed (#410, #1480)
+    2. 9 parses per item (14 parses for one sentence, 4 for the other)
+    3. Our most ambiguous item got 14 readings.
+    4. Most of the ambiguity is coming from the top and bottom coordination rules.
+For the second sentence, one of our nouns was duplicated so the only other source is using the BASIC-HEAD-OPT-COMP rule versus the HEAD-SUBJ/SUBJ-HEAD rule to form the sentence.

+  - testsuite (tsdb/home/bardi/lab5/lab4grammar/lab5)
+    1. 4 items parsed (#3, #4, #66, #68)
+    2. We averaged 4 parses per parsed item.
+(4 for each sentence)
+    3. Our most ambiguous item got 4 readings.
+    4. There isn't much ambiguity.
+One source is that our initial grammar had a duplicate entry in the lexicon.
+Another is that one sentence is formed using HEAD-COMP and the other uses BASIC-HEAD-OPT-COMP.
+There is also some ambiguity from coordination rules that combined the possessive pronoun with it's possessor (a noun).

+### Final Run
+  - corpus (tsdb/home/bardi/lab5/lab5grammar/corpus)
+      1. 0 items parsed
+      2. We averaged 0 parses per parsed item.
+      3. Our most ambiguous item got 0 readings.
+      4. The reason we lost both of the sentences we previously parsed was because, in our lab 5 grammar, we re-did the verb morphology.
+Previously, verb roots were added as prefixes, which meant that there were no semantics attached.
+We switched to having the verb roots exist in the lexicon instead.
+However, we focused on adding the verbs that exist in our testsuite and not on adding verbs that exist in the corpus.

+  - testsuite (tsdb/home/bardi/lab5/lab5grammar/lab5)
+      1. 11 items parsed
+      2. We average ~2 parses per parsed item.
+(One sentence got 5, the rest got either 1 or 2)
+      3. Our most ambiguous item(s) got 6 readings.
+      4. One source of ambiguity is that the remote past and continuative tense/aspects share suffixes.
+This type of ambiguity can't really be fixed (at least not at this stage) as figuring out which one should be applied is based on context.
+The other source of ambiguity is coming from the sentence "nga-marla-ng nga-na-boo-gal".
+(Note, this sentence is parsing but most likely for the wrong reasons.
+We never added subjects like "I" that are affixed to the verb to the grammar.)
+        Ngamarlang nganangajimgal.
+        nga-marla-ng nga-na-ngajim-gal
+        1MIN.POSS-hand-INS 1-TR.PST-hit-REC.PST
+        `I hit him with my hand.'
+      I posted about this issue on canvas and ran out of time to get it resolved.
+The first issue that we found was that since this sentence combines the transitive and past markers, it added the null present marker as it thought the "-na-" marker was for transitivity.
+We fixed this by adding forbid constraints to the rem-pst and rec-pst lexical rules that prevents the present tense null marker with the rem-pst or rec-pst markers.
+However, there is also an issue with agreement.
+The possessive marker has pernum 1MIN which must agree with the first person marker on the verb.
+However, we are getting 2MIN markers on the verb when currently parsing.
+We tried to inspect different parts of the tree but were unable to figure out why this is happening.
+I will be following up on canvas about this but wanted to explain a bit about the issue since it is our greatest source of ambiguity at the moment.
+### Coverage
+  - Initial Run
+    - corpus: 1.1% coverage
+    - testsuite: 3% coverage
+  - Final Run
+    - corpus: 0% coverage
+    - testsuite: 14.1% coverage
+  - Comparison
+    - corpus: decreased (explained above)
+    - testsuite: increased :D and our ambiguity decreased a lot with most sentences only having 1 or 2 parses